 - 1. Turn off the power and then turn it back on to see if the router recovers. - 2.
 Press and hold the Reset button to return the router to its factory settings.

-See Factory Settings on page 166.
+See Factory Settings on page 178.

-If the error persists, you might have a hardware problem.
+If the error persists, you might be experiencing a hardware problem.
 Contact technical support at www.netgear.com/support.